Best Methods For Identifying Tree Species

-Quaking Aspen (Populus tremuloides)
+7. Quaking Aspen (Populus tremuloides)

-Paper Birch Tree (Betula papyrifera) Info
+8. Paper Birch (Betula papyrifera)

 Paper Birch trees have many similarities with the Cottonwood and Aspens, but do not belong to the poplar family.

-Sassafras (albidum) Tree Info
+9. Sassafras (albidum)

-Leaf Shapes: 1.
-Three large rounded lobes 2.
-Mitten shape 3.
-Oval shape
+Shapes: 1.
+Triple lobed 2.
+Mitten 3.
+Oval

-Interesting History and Facts: All parts of the Sassafras albidum plant have been used for human purposes, including the stems, bark, leaves, wood, roots, fruit, and flowers.
+OTHER INFO: All parts of the Sassafras albidum tree have been used for human purposes throughout history, including the stems, bark, leaves, wood, roots, fruit, and flowers.
 Sassafras albidum, while native to North America, is significant to the economic, medicinal, and cultural history of both Europe and North America including Native Americans.

 Sassafras trees are known to repel mosquitoes and other insects.

-Yellow Tulip Poplar (Liriodendron tulipifera)
+10. Yellow Tulip Poplar (Liriodendron tulipifera)

 The tulip tree is the state tree of Indiana, Kentucky and Tennessee.

-White Ash (Fraxinus americana) Info
+11. White Ash Tree (Fraxinus americana)

 Edges: Smooth (most often)